pandma/fiva-client/README.md

 # Fiva Client Side

-This project is client side for the Fiva Electric and tech Consulting software.
+This project is the client side for the Fiva Electric and tech Consulting software.

 ## How to start